Studio 219

 He has since gone on to perform with several independent and house teams in Chicago, the Bay Area, and Southern California.
 He also teaches beginning-advanced improv classes and workshops nationally and internationally.
 Chris can currently be found teaching and performing at theaters and festivals with Irreverent Improv, Chicago-based duo Legends of Public Access, Bay Area-based duo A Couple of Tools, as well as with Finest City Improv’s house team Banker’s Kill and San Diego independent team Indiana Slack.

-A Taste of Improv: Drop-In Classes
+A Taste of Improv: Drop-In Class November 5

 About Chris Shurland